 Unlike every other free or paid gluten free translation card on the market, this one actually discusses cross contact.
 Which is ESSENTIAL in Peru.

-That’s why it’s also really useful to have some verbal knowledge of Spanish.
-I’ll go more in depth on important phrases to know in my full Peru gluten free guide.
-But my advice is to always add “no como salsa de soya” or “tengo alergia al salsa de soya” verbally when showing the translation card.
+My advice is to also always add “no como salsa de soya” or “tengo alergia al salsa de soya” verbally when showing the translation card – because soy sauce in rampant in Peru.

-I’m going to work with Jodi to hopefully develop a shortened version of this translation card that servers are more likely to read.
-However for the time being, this is certainly your best option available.
+If you’re a celiac traveling to Peru, this translation card is certainly your best option available.
 For $8.99 it could save you days of glutening and that’s worth it, in my opinion.

 Gluten Free Lima Map